International Bible Contest: Regional contests

-Mexican contest
+Mexico

 Participants of each school are given a list of chapters to study from October to February, when the first round takes place in the Universidad Hebraica, everyone can participate from his or her school, but after the 50 question exam, only around 16 people will survive for the next round, this one takes place a few days later, in this case, the 16 winners go to the school of the person who won the last year, where the points of the first round are not erased and where they are given a Passuk with 2 questions (8 points each), and after that a page with 10 questions (8 out of 10 worth 2 points each, and the other 2 worth 4 points), at the end the 3 people with the highest score go to Israel.

-Canadian contest
+Canada

 Participants are given a list of chapters to study in May or June, and in the following February or March a preliminary regional test is taken.
 This consists of 100 multiple-choice questions for high school students (75 for grades 7 and 8, 50 for grades 5 and 6).
 A number of participants to continue are selected - e.g., 50.
 In this case, the top 50 scores will continue to the national competition.
 The national competition is held in April or May.
 It consists of 100 multiple-choice questions, followed by three rounds of short-answer questions (first a round for all participants, then a two-part top ten Semifinal round, then the top five Final round).
 The top 10 people are selected.
 Of these, first and second place will go to Israel the next year to represent Canada.
 If the top two are from the same region of Canada, then the highest-ranking participant from another region (i.e. Quebec, Western Canada, Ontario) will also go, provided that contestant ranked in the top ten.
 If there are Israelis in Canada who are participating, they are not allowed to win, but the top Israeli in the top 10 goes to Israel as the Chatan Yisrael of Canada.
 Thus, a total of 5 people at the most could theoretically go to Israel the next year.
 In reality, it is usually only 3 or 4.